RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: RoboMamba

 \textbf{State 1.2: Instruction co-training.} In this stage, we first follow previous MLLM works~\cite{liu2023visual, lin2023sphinx, zhao2024cobra} for general vision instruction data collection.
-We adopt the 655K LLaVA mixed instruction dataset~\cite{liu2023visual} and 400K LRV-Instruct dataset~\cite{liu2023mitigating}, which aim to learn visual instruction following and mitigate hallucination, respectively.
-Note that mitigating hallucination plays an important role in robotic scenarios, as the robot MLLM needs to generate task planning based on real scenes instead of imagined ones.
+We adopt the 655K LLaVA mixed instruction dataset~\cite{liu2023visual}, the ShareGPT4V-SFT dataset~\cite{chen2023sharegpt4v}, or the LLaVA-Next dataset~\cite{liu2024llava}.
+In our dataset selection, mitigating hallucination is crucial in robotic scenarios, as the robotic MLLM needs to generate task planning based on real scenes rather than imagined ones.
 For example, existing MLLMs might formulaically answer ``open the microwave'' with ``step 1: find the handle,'' but many microwaves do not have handles.
-Next, we incorporate the 800K RoboVQA dataset~\cite{sermanet2023robovqa} to learn high-level robotic skills, such as long-horizon planning, success classification, discriminative and generative affordance, past description, and future prediction.
-During co-training, as shown in Figure~\ref{fig:frame}, we freeze the parameters of the CLIP encoder and fine-tune the projection layer and Mamba on the combined 1.8 million datasets.
+Next, we incorporate the RoboVQA dataset~\cite{sermanet2023robovqa} to learn high-level robotic skills, such as long-horizon planning, success classification, discriminative and generative affordance, past description, and future prediction.
+During co-training, as shown in Figure~\ref{fig:frame}, we freeze the parameters of the CLIP encoder and fine-tune the projection layer and Mamba on the combined instruction datasets.
 All outputs from the Mamba language model are supervised using the cross-entropy loss.